datagrok-ai/public/help/develop/dataframe.md

 In popular languages like JavaScript, Python and R, special values representing missing values, unset values, or values for the undefined results (such as not valid numbers), are called `None`, `NaN` (Not A Number), `null`, `undefined`, and so forth.
-Datagrok's dataframe type system implements special handling of such values in a way great for performance yet still allowing for these kinds of values to be set.
+Dataframe's type system implements special handling of such values in a way great for performance yet still allowing for these kinds of values to be set.

 <!-- TODO: How is this handled when we work with these in server functions? -->